We Did It!

-La Casa de la Raza’s Family Resource Center provides consumer rights and advocacy through referrals and assistance with issues such as health; housing; tenant, worker, and legal rights; and translation of legal documents.
-Our clients are among the most isolated and undeserved in our community.
-Our “Big Idea” is to hold “Sabadito Saludable/Healthy Saturday” beginning January 2018.
-These bilingual workshops and support groups for adults and youth will focus on immigration/legal rights and responsibilities, mental and physical wellness, cultural arts, and self-care.
-This bimonthly workshop series will serve up to 200 families for free.
+La Casa de la Raza’s Family Resource Center provides consumer rights, advocacy, and empowerment assistance to more than 20 area residents per day.
+The families we work with are among the most disenfranchised, isolated, and undeserved in our community.
+Responding to high demand and the high-stress lives of our families, we began El Arte de Amarte/The Art of Loving Yourself in January 2019.
+These bilingual weekend workshops and support groups for adults and youth focus on immigration/legal rights and responsibilities, mental and physical wellness, cultural arts, and overall mindfulness for self-care.